-NON-PROFITS: The Bureau is to investigate the feasibility of creating nonprofit license categories with reduced fees or taxes by Jan 1, 2018 (Sec.27070.5).
+NON-PROFITS: The Bureau is to investigate the feasibility of creating nonprofit license categories with reduced fees or taxes by Jan.
+1, 2018 (Sec.
+26070.5 – later pushed back to 1/1/2020).
 In the meantime, local jurisdictions may issue temporary local licenses to nonprofits primarily providing marijuana to low income persons, provided they are registered with the California AG’s Registry of Charitable Trusts.
 This section is of questionable effect because marijuana non-profits are not allowed on the registry due to federal law.
 Nonetheless, there is nothing to prevent non-profits from registering as commercial entities under the act.

 MANUFACTURING and TESTING LABS are regulated by the Dept. of Public Health along similar lines as MMRSA.
 (26100)